Cracking the code - Part III - Reading and writing lists with Peakboard Hub API

 ]

-Get the data with /lists/list
+Get the data with GET /lists/list

-• Name is the name of the list
+Name The name of the list.

-• SortOrder can be Asc or Desc
+SortOrder Either Asc for ascending or Desc for descending.

 /v1/lists/list?Name=Stockinfo&SortColumn=MaterialNo&SortOrder=Desc&MaxRows=1